 If I take good care of my property, why do I need insurance?

-Homeowners insurance is an authentic and essential safety net for your property and your finances.
-No one can fully predict what damages might occur, or how much it might cost.
-When something unexpected happens, and you cannot cover the expenses it causes, your insurance is there to help.
+Homeowners insurance provides financial peace of mind for you and your family.
+No one can fully predict what damages might occur, or how much they might cost.
+When something unexpected happens, and you cannot cover the expenses it causes, insurance can protect you from financial devastation.

 Bankrate utilizes Quadrant Information Services to analyze 2022 current rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits:

 - Coverage A, Dwelling: $250,000

 - Coverage C, Personal Property: $125,000

 - Coverage D, Loss of Use: $50,000

 The homeowners also have a $1,000 deductible and a separate wind and hail deductible (if required).